Congo volcano leaves smouldering wreckage but major city spared | Science-Environment

 Congo volcano leaves smouldering wreckage but major city spared

+It was not immediately clear how many people had died, or how widespread the material damage was.
+Haunted by memories of an eruption in 2002 that killed 250 people and left 120,000 homeless, residents fled on foot with their belongings, some towards the nearby border with Rwanda.

+The International Federation of Red Cross said that between 3,000 and 5,000 fled into Rwanda on Saturday, many of them peasants and farmers with livestock.
+Local authorities said five people died in a traffic accident in the rush to leave.
+Saturday's eruption was caused when fractures opened in the volcano's side, causing lava flows in various directions.

-As the sun rose on Sunday a smouldering black gash could be seen on the outskirts of Goma, where the lava had cooled to rubble.
-At some points it was three storeys high, engulfing even large buildings and sending smoke into the gray morning sky.
-Residents in the Buhene district sorted through the mangled white remains of tin roofs or lifted rocks - tiny individual efforts in what will likely be a months'-long campaign to restore the zone.
+As the sun rose on Sunday a smouldering black gash about half a mile wide could be seen on the outskirts of Goma, where the lava had cooled to rubble.
+At some points it was three storeys high, engulfing even large buildings and sending smoke into the grey morning sky.
+Residents in the Buhene district sorted through the mangled white remains of tin roofs or lifted rocks - tiny individual efforts in what will likely be a months-long campaign to restore the zone.
 Elsewhere, groups of people posed for photos on the steaming lava.

-It was not immediately clear if anyone had died, or how widespread the material damage was.
-"We hope that in time this will end.
-And by God's grace it is over," said one resident in Kibati, about 15 kms (9 miles) north of Goma.

-Nyiragongo's previous eruption in 2002 killed 250 people and left 120,000 homeless.
-It is one of the world's most active volcanoes and is considered among the most dangerous.
-Saturday's eruption appears to have been caused when fractures opened in the volcano's side, causing lava flows in various directions.
-AIRPORT UNTOUCHED

 Experts were worried that the volcanic activity observed in the past five years at Nyiragongo mirrors that in the years preceding eruptions in 1977 and 2002.
 Volcanologists at the OVG, which monitors Nyiragongo, have struggled to make basic checks on a regular basis since the World Bank cut funding amid embezzlement allegations, though experts said that the timing of this eruption was impossible to predict.